vegaprotocol/specs/specs/0012-position-resoluton.md

 5. All bankrupt trader's remaining collateral in this market's margin account is confiscated to the market's insurance pool.

-**Note:** If the mark-to-market settlement from this order is unable to be covered by the margin accounts of the "distressed" traders, the insurance pool will be used and then loss socialisation.
-This will automatically occur due to the way the [mark-to-market settlement](0003-mark-to-market-settlement.md) algorithm works.

 ## Acceptance Criteria

 * [ ] Cancels all orders of "distressed traders"